revolist/revogrid-docs/guide/angular/renderer.md

 <!--@include: ../parts/renderer.header.md-->

+## Cell Component

-Create a component to be displayed as a cell:
+First, let's create a component to be displayed as a cell.
+This component will receive the cell's properties as an input and display it.

 ```ts
 // cell.component.ts